 My dress was black, extremely fitted on top with a full, flowing skirt.
 The high bateau neckline in front was not mirrored in the back, where a deep V exposed much of my bare skin.
 I'd added a long string of pearls, which I looped around my neck once before letting the excess drape down my back instead of my front.
 My hands were covered with delicate black lace gloves, and I'd even strapped on a pair of black high heels I would likely break my ankle in.
 My hair was pinned back into an elegant french twist adorned with a pearl and diamond comb my grandmother had given me.

 When I could stall no more, I took a deep breath and descended the stairs.
 People stared as I crossed the common room, but I did my best to ignore them.
-I paused at the top of the spiral staircase and took another deep breath.
+I paused at the top of the spiral staircase and took a deep breath.